Why it’s Time to Make Your AC Smart and How to DIY?

 - More affordable, quicker Smart AC solutions

-SEER Ratings – and why they matter
+SEER Ratings – What are they and why they matter?

 The amount of money and energy you’ll save by making a transition to automated air conditioning is shocking.
 Old and antiquated air conditioners use a SEER (seasonal energy efficiency ratio) rating of 10 or under, while today’s more efficient air conditioning systems have SEER ratings way over that.